-Tilapia is the overarching term that refers to several species of freshwater fish that are both farmed and wild-caught; there are over 100 species of fish that are considered tilapia, as outlined by Seafood Health Facts.
+Tilapia is the overarching term that refers to several species of freshwater fish that are both farmed and wild-caught, and there are many different kinds of tilapia in the U.S., per Texas A&M University.

 Culinary-wise, this type of fish tends to be thick, and it's considered a "blank-slate" because it's not too fishy and suits all types of cuisines.

 More than 80 nations produce farm-raised tilapia, including the U.S., but China is the fish's largest producer and accounts for more than 50 percent of the world's tilapia production.